KBHH

-KBHH (95.3 FM, La Campesina 95.3 FM) is a commercial radio station licensed to Kerman, California, and serving the Fresno metropolitan area of Central California.
+KBHH (95.3 FM, "La Campesina 95.3 FM") is a commercial radio station licensed to Kerman, California, United States, and serving the Fresno metropolitan area of Central California.
 The station's broadcast license is held by the Chavez Radio Group, a subsidiary of the United Farm Workers.
-KBHH airs a regional mexican radio format.
+KBHH airs a regional Mexican format.

-KBHH has an effective radiated power (ERP) of 6,000 watts, broadcasting from a tower at 100 meters (328 feet) in height above average terrain (HAAT).
-The transmitter is southwest of Fresno, in Cantua Creek, California.
+KBHH's transmitter is southwest of Fresno, in Cantua Creek, California.

 History

 Launch (1996–2007)

 In May 1996, Farmworker Educational Radio Network, Inc., was among the applicants to the Federal Communications Commission (FCC) for a construction permit for a new radio station in Kernan.
 After a settlement among the applicants was reached in January 1998, the FCC granted the permit on April 16, 1998, with a scheduled expiration date of April 16, 2001.
 The new station was assigned call letters KBHH on July 17, 1998.